FG begins N-power Non-graduates Scheme in July - Nigeria Today

 They include the N-Power, being the job creation component; Home Grown School Feeding; the Conditional Cash Transfer; and the Government Enterprise and Empowerment Programme (GEEP).

-The post FG begins N-power Non-graduates Scheme in July appeared first on The Nation Nigeria.
+The post FG begins N-power Non-graduates Scheme in July appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share